 ..like a son of man, clothed in a robe.. girded across His chest with a golden sash.
 14 ..
 His eyes were like a flame of fire.
 15 His feet were like burnished bronze, when it has been made to glow in a furnace, and His voice was like the sound of many waters.
 Rev 1

 - Rise and fall of Babylon, Persia, Greece (with division into four), Antiochus; desolating sacrilege.
-Dan 11:1-35 – this happened before Christ’s first coming
+Dan 11:1-35 – these events happened before Christ’s first coming

 - Bridge (time gap from Christ’s time till 7 years prior to second coming) – 35 Some of those who have insight will fall, in order to refine, purge and make them pure until the end time; because it is still to come at the appointed time.
 V 35